 Hi!
-I am Musharraf Hussain, Kota Doria weaver.
+I am Musharraf Hussain, Kota Doria weaver/manufacturer.
 I was born in Kaithoon, District Kota, Rajasthan.
 My father’s name is Mr. Waris Hussain, and he is also a Kota Doria weaver.

 Kota Doria Weaving Skills